freeflowuniverse/herolauncher/pkg/jobsmanager/README.md

 1. **Job Creation**: A job is created with a unique ID and script
 2. **Enqueuing**: The job is stored in Redis and added to its queue
-3. **Processing**: The daemon fetches the job from the queue and processes it
+3. **Processing**: The watchdog fetches the job from the queue and processes it
 4. **Execution**: The script is executed by the appropriate handler
 5. **Completion**: The job status and result are updated in Redis

 ## Timeout Handling

-The daemon implements timeout handling to prevent jobs from running indefinitely:
+The watchdog implements timeout handling to prevent jobs from running indefinitely:

 - Each job has a configurable timeout (default: 60 seconds)
 - If a job exceeds its timeout, it's terminated and marked as error